 Adaptability will help both you and your partner grow as individuals by becoming more resilient while making it easier to navigate future changes.
 This in itself leads to higher overall life satisfaction and from a professional standpoint, can help you to become a more effective and reliable leader to others.

 It already seems unrealistic that we need to juggle sleeping eight hours with working eight hours while drinking eight cups of water every single day.

-Throw in maintaining a relationship with someone on an entirely different schedule and potentially in a different timezone, and you have no choice but to manage your time effectively.
+Throw in maintaining a relationship with someone on an entirely different schedule.
+Potentially in a different timezone, and you have no choice but to manage your time effectively.